Whelp-Inc/whelp-flutter-sdk/README.md

 5. Run the app, and the Whelp live chat interface will be displayed.

-## Example
+## 🕹️ Example

-For a more detailed example, check the example directory in this repository.
+For a more detailed example, check the [example](https://github.com/whelp/whelp_flutter_sdk) directory in this repository.

-## Important Note

-To use the live chat functionality, you must sign up for the Whelp and obtain your application ID and API key.
-Visit Whelp's official website to create an account and get started.

-## License
+## 📄 License
 This package is open-source and released under the MIT License.

-## Issues and Contributions
+## 🙏 Contributing

-Please report any issues or feature requests on the GitHub repository.
-Contributions are welcome!
-If you want to contribute to this project, create a pull request, and we'll review it together.
+Please report any issues or feature requests on the (GitHub repository)[https://github.com/Whelp-Inc/whelp-flutter-sdk].
+Contributions are welcome.